danilozag1992/USING-BOOTSTRAP/readme.md

 # BOOTSTRAP

-The main purpose of this project is to use Bootstrap framework by building a site that actually uses it- Newsweek.
+In this project, I’ll get a chance to try out Twitter’s Bootstrap framework by building a site that uses it – Newsweek.
 [NewsWeek ](https://www.newsweek.com/)